mlaursen/react-md/packages/icon/README.md

 <td><code>string</code></td>
 <td><code>0 0 24 24</code></td>
 <td>
-The viewBox attribute allows you to specify that a given set of graphics stretch to fit a particular container element.
-<br /><br />
-The value of the viewBox attribute is a list of four numbers min-x, min-y, width and height, separated by white space and/or a comma, which specify a rectangle in user space which should be mapped to the bounds of the viewport established by the given element, taking into account attribute preserveAspectRatio.
+The viewBox attribute allows you to specify that a given set of graphics stretch to&#10;fit a particular container element.&#10;&#10;The value of the viewBox attribute is a list of four numbers min-x, min-y, width and&#10;height, separated by white space and/or a comma, which specify a rectangle in user&#10;space which should be mapped to the bounds of the viewport established by the given&#10;element, taking into account attribute preserveAspectRatio.&#10;&#10;Negative values for width or height are not permitted and a value of zero disables&#10;rendering of the element.An optional viewbox for the SVG.&#10;&#10;For example, if the SVG element is 250 (width) by 200 (height) and you provide&#10;`viewBox=&#34;0 0 25 20&#34;`, the coordinates inside the SVG will go from the top left corner&#10;(0, 0) to the bottom right (25, 20) and each unit will be worth <code>10px</code>.
-<br /><br />
-Negative values for width or height are not permitted and a value of zero disables rendering of the element.An optional viewbox for the SVG.
-<br /><br />
-For example, if the SVG element is 250 (width) by 200 (height) and you provide `viewBox="0 0 25 20"`, the coordinates inside the SVG will go from the top left corner (0, 0) to the bottom right (25, 20) and each unit will be worth <code>10px</code>.
 </td>
 </tr>
 <tr>